- Baghar [बघार] (see onion)

 - Garam masala [गरम मसाला, گرم مسالحہ or گرم مصالحہ] (see cumin)

 - Aromatic mixture based on cumin and coriander in combination with sweet spices (cinnamon, cardamom, cloves and Indian bay-leaves).
-Basically Persian in origin, it is now indispensable for Northern Indian cuisine.
-Rather mild.
+Combining Indian and Persian culinary traditions, the blend is indispensable for Northern Indian cuisine, especially but not exclusively Muslim cuisine.
+Typically free of chiles and thus mild, althought there are exceptions.

 - Herbes de Provence (see lavender)